-WD My Passport Pro 4 TB review
+WD My Passport Pro 4 TB full review

 Western Digital’s slimline Passport drives are a good choice for portable back-ups, but in most respects they’re fairly conventional hard drives.
 The new My Passport Pro, however, is a different kettle of fish altogether.